andrewsoong/ECMWF-driven-WRF/README.md

 # ECMWF-driven-WRF

+Note：The latest ECMWF forecast data can be found at: https://data.ecmwf.int/forecasts/20250219/00z/ifs/0p25/oper/.
+For information on how to drive WRF with this data, please refer to: https://forum.mmm.ucar.edu/threads/change-in-soil-variables-from-ecmwf-cycle-49r1.19864/#post-48546.

 Using ECMWF prediction pruducts to force WRF-ARW

 Here, We use ECMWF data to run WRF-ARW.These data were downloaded from CMA（CMACAST） and this datasets was not got for free.